shengshuaihuang/Hashing-for-Image-Retrieval/README.md

     Shen F, Zhou X, Yang Y, et al. A fast optimization method for general binary code learning
     IEEE Transactions on Image Processing, 2016, 25(12): 5610-5621.
 ```
-In further version, I will add more methods, especially end-to-end framework methods.
+In further version, I will add more methods, especially deep end-to-end framework methods.
 If you have any question, you can ask me through Issues.

 ## Getting started